St Helen's Eco-Church

 In April a wonderful time was had by all, with lots of good work done to the Labyrinth and a well deserved soup and delicious banana cake for reward.

-St Helen's church is the only church at this time registered on the Isle of Wight as an Eco-Church.
+St Helen's was the first church on the Isle of Wight to be registered as an Eco-Church.
 The details below show what an Eco-Church is trying to achieve in collaboration with A Rocha and the Eco-Church Network.

 Churches complete the unique online Eco Survey about how they are caring for God’s earth in different areas of their life and work.
 The answers a church provides will collect points towards an Eco-Church Award – the more your church does, the more points you get!